ufukomer/spring-training/README.md

     - rollbackFor: Indicates which exception types must cause a transaction rollback.

     - noRollBackFor: Indicates which exception types must not cause a transaction rollback.

+#### 23. Performance Monitoring, Spring AOP and AspectJ (aopperformancemonitoring)
+Exemplifies the creation of Around Advice by using @Aspect, @Around annotations and XML Configuration.